Food Security Ministries

 First Sunday of the month

 Snack packs are baggies filled with an assortment of prepackaged snacks that are handed out with the sandwiches at our door each day.

 If you want to plan a family service project at home, snack packs that you make or boxes of snacks can be dropped off any time the office is open.

 Our Confirmation Students host Snack Pack drop-off event on the first Sunday of each month, where parishioners can drop off individually wrapped, non perishable snacks or juice boxes or water bottles.
 Religious education groups then create the Snack Packs by filling baggies with an assortment of these goodies and leaving them ready to pass out by the sandwich door.

 Contribute to the Sandwich Ministry by donating to St. Anthony Bread for the Poor.
 Your donation will support the purchase of sandwich supplies and other personal care items that are frequently passed out at the door daily.

-Wednesday and Sunday evenings in the winter months
+Sunday evenings in the winter months

 Our high school volunteers participate in this ministry twice a month.

 Click the button below to fill out the form to contact Kim Nardone, Ministry Coordinator, to learn more or be added to the schedule.